 Parallelism is a function of the physical characteristics of a linear probe.
-The transducer array will effectively "see" a needle only if it sits within the tolerances of the lateral and slice thickness resolution.
-This is illustrated left, and the typical
+The transducer array will effectively "see" a needle only if it sits within the Axial 0.2-0.5 mm Lateral 1-2 mm Slice thickness ≈ 5 mm tolerances of the lateral and slice thickness resolution.
+This is illustrated left, and the typical tolerances are shown in the table.
+This means that the operator needs to keep the needle within the very narrow slice thickness of the probe, typically 5 mm or less.